-NAU PD is a member of Facility Services' plan review team during the design of new buildings on campus in order to incorporate the principles of Crime Prevention Through Environmental Design (CPTED), NAU PD also meets on an ad hoc basis with members of various departments to discuss safety and security concerns as they are identified on campus to help develop and implement solutions to address those concerns.
+NAU PD is a member of Facility Services' plan review team during the design of new buildings on campus in order to incorporate the principles of Crime Prevention Through Environmental Design (CPTED).
+NAU PD also meets on an ad hoc basis with members of various departments to discuss safety and security concerns as they are identified on campus to help develop and implement solutions to address those concerns.

-The university maintains on-call maintenance staff 24/7 to address any emergency
+> on-call maintenance staff 24/7 to address any emergency maintenance needs that may arise.
+Residents of campus housing facilities have access to the 24/7 service.